 The Bank is a pioneer in engaging with CSOs in its own work as well as enabling CSE in its lending operations.
-The CE and SE framework provide entry points for CSOs as they can represent "citizens" 9 and participate in their own right as "stakeholders" 10 along with other groups.
+The CE and SE framework provide entry points for CSOs as they can represent "citizens" and participate in their own right as "stakeholders" along with other groups.
 However, the Bank's Operations Manual does not contain any policy and/or procedures for collaboration with CSOs, and the Bank stopped producing annual reports on CSO collaboration in 2012.
-The Annual CSO Policy Forums are a dialogue rather than an operational collaboration The Asian Development Bank (ADB) has a 2021 policy on "Promotion of Engagement with Civil Society Organizations" (ADB Operations Manual), has recently issued a staff guidance note, and has published in 2021 a Sourcebook for Engaging with CSOs in ADB Operations.
+The Annual CSO Policy Forums are a dialogue rather than an operational collaboration platform.
+A review of documents on the Bank's website for CSOs lists the 2009 Guidance Note on Bank Multistakeholder Engagement.

+The Asian Development Bank (ADB) has a 2021 policy on "Promotion of Engagement with Civil Society Organizations" (ADB Operations Manual), has recently issued a staff guidance note, and has published in 2021 a Sourcebook for Engaging with CSOs in ADB Operations.
 The Inter-American Development Bank has updated its Civil Society Engagement Strategy and Action Plan.
-It is currently consulting on progress under the 2019-2021 Action Plan and a proposed 2022-2024 Action Plan. -
+It is currently consulting on progress under the 2019-2021 Action Plan and a proposed 2022-2024 Action Plan.